HanCreation/20thSummer/README.md

 This project kicks off with my hobby, video editing.
 Trying to make lyric video for a music titled "Pacarku Superstar" by Project Pop

 ## Micrograd
-Trying to learn micrograd which is a basic mini gradient descent library
+Trying to learn micrograd which is a basically a mini automatic gradient engine which implements a backpropagation

 Edited, Noted, Coded;